Camila has always been fascinated with bees, so it's no wonder she decided to have her own beehive!

-I have been fascinated with bees for a very long time!
-It is amazing to me how they work, how they create, what they do and how important they are to us.
-Being the daughter of a farmer and coming from a whole family of farmers, I understand the importance of our relationship with our environment!!
-I decided I wanted to have my own beehive at home, and to do my own little part to try and help with these very important species!
+It is amazing to me how they work, how they create, what they do, and how important they are to us.
+As the daughter of a farmer and coming from a whole family of farmers, I understand the importance of our relationship with our environment!!
+I decided I wanted to have my own beehive at home and to do my own little part to try and help these very important species!

 Did you know that…

-Bees are one of the most important players in our planet’s ecosystem — They play a vital role in nature (like pollinating our flowers) and they are invaluable when it comes to sustaining our food system.
-Consider this: According to One Green Planet, Honeybees helped produce approximately $19 billion worth of agricultural crops in the U.S. alone in 2010; that’s estimated to be one-third of everything we eat!
-Bees pollinate about 75% of fruits, nuts, and vegetables grown in the US.
+Bees are one of the most critical players in our planet’s ecosystem.
+They play a vital role in nature (like pollinating our flowers) and are invaluable for sustaining our food system.
+Consider this: According to One Green Planet, Honeybees helped produce approximately $19 billion worth of agricultural crops in the U.S.; that’s estimated to be one-third of everything we eat!
+Bees pollinate about 75% of fruits, nuts, and vegetables grown in the U.S.

-Bees are also in danger and dying at an alarming rate … According to Life Basics Organics, modern agriculture is a big reason that bees are dying and Scientists believe honey bees are dying from pesticides.
-In 1947 there were 6 million honey bee hives in the US.
-Today there are under 3 million.
+Bees are also in danger and dying at an alarming rate… According to Life Basics Organics, modern agriculture is a big reason bees are dying, and Scientists believe honey bees are dying from pesticides.
+In 1947, there were 6 million honey bee hives in the U.S. Today, there are under 3 million.

 So what can we do to preserve the bees?
-The best thing we can all do is stop using pesticides, fungicides or herbicides on plants or in our garden.
-Chemicals and pesticides are the biggest threat to bees that we have.
-New York Bee Sanctuary also has other great tips on what we can all be doing to help save the bees.
+The best thing we can all do is stop using pesticides, fungicides, or herbicides on plants or in our gardens.
+Chemicals and pesticides are the biggest threat to bees.
+Check out more info on how we can be more bee-friendly HERE!

-Kirk Anderson doesn’t spend his time in an office with co-workers – he spends his time outside with colonies … Bee colonies.
-That’s because his fascination with bees and how they work together (note: Female bees dominate!) led him to turn his hobby into a full-time job.
+Kirk Anderson doesn’t spend his time in an office with co-workers—he spends his time outside with colonies—bee colonies.
+His fascination with bees and how they work together (note: Female bees dominate!) led him to turn his hobby into a full-time job.

 How did you get started in the field of bee-keeping?